linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 - You can write simple program snippets but **you don't know how to write medium/large scale code[^1]**.
 - You have studied **advanced language features[^2]** and have a rough understanding of how they work, but **you don't know how to use them in practice**.

-[^1]: The rough definition of "medium/large scale code" here is "code that is difficult to develop without tests, and as a result, must be designed in an easily testable way."
-I believe that writing easily testable code is rarely mentioned in introductory books but is essential in practice.
+[^1]: The rough definition of "medium/large scale code" here is "code that is difficult to develop without tests, and as a result, must be designed in an easily testable way".
+Writing easily testable code is a topic rarely mentioned in introductory books but is essential in practice.
-[^2]: By "advanced language features," I'm thinking of OCaml's functors, GADTs, first-class modules, etc.
+[^2]: By "advanced language features", I'm thinking of OCaml's functors, GADTs, first-class modules, etc.

-These were exactly my thoughts when I started to seriously study OCaml a few months ago.
+These were exactly my thoughts when I started to study OCaml seriously a few months ago.
 I understood the basics of the language by reading books and implementing simple algorithms, but the above two "don't know"s prevented me from feeling like I could _really_ write OCaml.
 I knew that the only way to get out of this situation was practice, so I started looking for a project to work on.

 I choose a Game Boy emulator as the project for the following reasons: